atifafsar/data-profiler/README.md

 # Data-profiler
-Generate your report from any .csv data with this tool
+Generate your report from any .csv data with this tool.
+You also have the option to create custom report by selecting "Custom Report"

 ## Important Note